Students have unlimited access to hi-speed wi-fi in each residence.

 Apartment room numbers should be written in the following format:

 Concerns about mail delivery?

 As best as possible, our front desk will sort out mail not written in the correct format to ensure it is delivered to you.
 Are you concerned about an item that did not arrive?
 Contact the front desk, or your Residence Assistant (RA).

 Is there an application deadline?

 While there is no official residence deadline, residence rooms can fill up fast.
-We strongly suggest you apply before the deposit deadline of June 15, 2020 for fall applicants and November 30, 2019 for winter applicants in order to secure your room.
-First-year students who apply to residence and pay their deposit by the deposit deadline are guaranteed a tower room.
+We strongly suggest you pay your residence deposit as soon as possible to secure your spot in residence.
+First-year students who apply for residence and pay their deposit before June 15 of each year are guaranteed a spot.